Hirate99/homepage/src/components/home/intro.md

 ## Working Experience

+#### Amazon Web Services (AWS) (2025.5 - 2025.8)

+Designed and built AWS Wikif.ai, aimed at automating the generation and updating of internal wiki pages

+- Built a desktop application with Electron, React, and TypeScript, leveraging LangGraph to orchestrate hybrid LLM workflows and agents, and integrated AWS Bedrock for intelligent document generation
+- Integrated 30+ internal data sources with support for incremental background updates, reducing document creation and maintenance time from hours to minutes, with multiple teams already participating in testing

 #### Sohu (2022.7 ~ 2024.7)

 At Sohu, I conceived and developed numerous innovative projects at the forefront of technology, including: